AdamBanham/exo-slpn-testing/README.md

 in-depth breakdown on the code and reproduction steps can be found in the readmes in each sub-folder.

+### Repository Notes

+In order to track and upload some files git LFS has been used.
+If you do not have Git LFS enabled, pulling down some files may require further steps.
+See [docs.github.com/en/repositories/working-with-files/managing-large-files/collaboration-with-git-large-file-storage](https://docs.github.com/en/repositories/working-with-files/managing-large-files/collaboration-with-git-large-file-storage) for more information.

 ## Event logs
 This evaluation uses three event logs, from different domains, paired with exogenous data.